AARP Eye Center

-Where can I get a vaccine or a booster shot?
+Where can I get a vaccine or booster?

+Vaccines are administered at retail pharmacies, including Walgreens, Walmart and CVS, local clinics and other locations, such as doctor’s offices.
 Use the federal government’s vaccine website Vaccines.gov to search for vaccination sites by zip code.
 Get the same information by texting your zip code to 438829 or by calling 800-232-0233.
-You can also check with your primary physician’s office to see if COVID-19 vaccinations are being offered.
-If you are a veteran, the Department of Veterans Affairs is offering COVID-19 vaccinations at VA facilities.
+You can check with your primary care physician’s office to see if COVID-19 vaccinations are offered.
+If you are a veteran, the Department of Veterans Affairs offers COVID-19 vaccinations at VA facilities.
 Sign up online or call 800-827-1000 to make an appointment.

 Do I have to pay for the vaccination?

-What should I do with my vaccine card?
+What should I bring to my vaccine or booster appointment?

-How protected am I post-vaccination?
+How protected am I postvaccination?

 All vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
-But no vaccine is 100 percent effective, and infections can still occur post-vaccination.
+No vaccine is 100 percent effective, and infections can still occur postvaccination.

 This guide was updated on Oct.
-20, 2022, with new information about the approval of Novavax boosters.
+5, 2023, with new CDC recommendations.